okjuan/vbook/_posts/2025-08-07-ireland-trip.md

 - get coffee @ Copper + Straw
 - tour @ Kilmainham Gaol Museum, former prison in which the UK Government held and executed Irish revolutionaries a hundred years ago
 - eat dinner @ Gallaghers Boxty House
-- attend stand up comedy @ Stitche's Comedy
+- attend stand up comedy @ In Stitches Comedy
+- get takeout pizza & fries from Manor Takeaway Foods

 I like it here.
 There is an abundance of pubs, quality coffee shops, public transit, bike lanes, leftists, and young people.